knoepdan/CyberSecRappi/5_MaintainAccess/GainingAccess_2.md

 - UAC Bypass
     - UAC as in short: by default: process is started without admin privileges.
 If to run as admin: popup will appear.
 So user has to actively click and depending on configuration even enter pw.
 There are some ways to bypass UAC
 - Some misconfigurations
-    - AlwaysInstallElevated: AD Group policies which set to true.. makes the msi's run as admin.
+    - AlwaysInstallElevated: AD Group policies which set to true.. makes the msi's run as admin. (even if user is not yet admin)
     - Unattended Installation files (sometimes pw can be found in them)
     - Service binaries that one has write access and will be executed as admin
         - or generally any file that is executed with another user. (would be privilege escalation to another user)